texadactyl/rampig/README.md

 So, to force that particular process to exit, do this:
 `kill 42`

+Another method of killing rampig in background: `killall rampig`

 Then, you will see the following message followed by program exit to the O/S:
 `rampig: Caught signal 15.`